 - help them realise that exercise is a safe self-management strategy that can reduce the impact of joint pain and improve their quality of life.

 This programme is now being scaled up across the UK in collaboration with the Health Innovation Network.
-As of September 2019, an estimated 13,000 people with osteoarthritis have participated in ESCAPE-pain across the UK.

 The benefits of ESCAPE-pain